Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Methodology

 \subsection{Survey}

 \textbf{Demographics and background questions}: For each participant, we collected standard demographic information about age, gender, ethnicity, education and political orientation.
 Age could be entered as any number with a minimum of 18.
 For gender, ethnicity and education level, participants were asked to select the option that they felt best described them from a list of standard predefined categories.
 For political orientation, participants were asked to select the option that they felt most described their beliefs: `More to the left', `Centre', `More to the right' and `Prefer not to say'.
 Participants were also asked what kind of device they were using to complete the survey, as well as how often they use the internet, whether they use/have used social media before, and how often.
-All demographic questions, other than age, provided participants with a ‘prefer not to say’ option (this was not included for age as being 18 or over was a requirement to participate).
+All demographic questions, other than age, provided participants with a ‘prefer not to say’ option.